Get started with Notification Hubs

 Press the F5 key to run the app.

-Add a reference to the Azure Service Bus SDK with the WindowsAzure.ServiceBus NuGet package.
-In the Visual Studio main menu, click Tools, then Library Package Manager, then Package Manager Console.
-Then, in the console window type:
+This adds a reference to the Azure Service Bus SDK with the WindowsAzure.ServiceBus NuGet package.

 Open the file Program.cs and add the following